-- CPRAM has conducted its "Health Maintenance" project for more than 3 years with employees.
+CPRAM has conducted its "Health Maintenance" project for more than 3 years with employees.
 It also arranges health checkups that assess the following 5 dimensions: blood sugar levels, activity caloric burn, weight loss, fat loss, and walking & running distance.
-At present, there are 105 employees participated in the project, and 294 total accumulated. - participated in the project, and 294 total accumulated. - CP ALL Plc. has organized various activities, including Fit & Firm for Fun, in a virtual format in which employees are invited to exercise and measure their caloric burn to win a prize.
+At present, there are 105 employees participated in the project, and 294 total accumulated.

+- CP ALL Plc. has organized various activities, including Fit & Firm for Fun, in a virtual format in which employees are invited to exercise and measure their caloric burn to win a prize.
 Another activity includes an exercise based on blood type, through which participating employees photograph their exercise and provide reasons why they had chosen that exercise routine. - Organized a group of "health-conscious employees," provided consultation access to health experts, created joint activities, and increase access to various health information.

-2. Safety Risks Reduction Program
+.
+Safety Risks Reduction Prog